All Episodes

 So we'll see.

-I'm gonna bet against this working.
+I'm going to bet against this working.

-I want it to work, and and I think it's the closest we've ever been.
+And I think it's the closest we've ever been.

-My prediction will be that Israel just gets their free pass, and they get to say, well, we tried, did everything we could, couldn't get it done.
+My prediction will be that Israel just gets their free pass and they get to say, well, we tried, did everything we could, couldn't get it done.

-So as I'd been predicting, the war has evolved into mostly robots doing the fighting, if you include drones as robots, and the most impactful attacks will be on energy infrastructure in Russia and Ukraine.
+So as I'd been predicting, the war has evolved into mostly robots doing the fighting, if you include drones as robots.

 So it's getting closer and closer to that old original Star Trek plot that I've never been able to get out of my head because it makes so much sense, but it's so ridiculous.